mrnakumar/mrnakumar/src/contents/books_read_by_me_so_far.md

 5. A Bureaucrat Fights Back: The Complete Story of Indian Reforms, authors: Pradip Baijal
 6. Factfulness: Ten Reasons We're Wrong About The World - And Why Things Are Better Than You Think, authors: Hans Rosling
 7. Annihilation of caste, authors: Dr. B. R. Ambedkar
+8. To Kill a Mockingbird, authors: Harper Lee

 ### Fiction
 1. Train to Pakistan, authors: Khuswant Singh